Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Conclusions

-\item We use the spherical RHT to explore the parameter space of filament morphologies and their resulting polarization patterns.
+\item We use the Spherical RHT to explore the parameter space of filament morphologies and their resulting polarization patterns.
 We find that the thinnest resolved~\hi\ filaments are the most informative for determining the magnetic field orientation.
-We also find that when using the Hessian method, the~\hip\ constructed from the GALFA-\hi\ data smoothed to~7$'$ correlates~$\sim10\%$~better with the~$B$-mode dust polarization field than a template constructed from the~16$'$~\hipi\ data.
-This motivates the use of even higher resolution \hi\ data, such as the forthcoming Galactic Australian Square Kilometre Array Pathfinder (GASKAP) \citep{GASKAP} and the Deep Synoptic Array (DSA-2000) \citep{hallinan2019dsa2000}.
+We also find that when using the Hessian method, the~\hip\ constructed from the GALFA-\hi\ data smoothed to~7$'$ correlates~$\sim10\%$~better with the~$B$-mode polarized dust emission field than a template constructed from the~16$'$~\hipi\ data.
+This motivates the use of even higher resolution \hi\ data, such as the forthcoming Galactic Australian Square Kilometre Array Pathfinder \citep[GASKAP;][]{GASKAP} and the Deep Synoptic Array \citep[DSA-2000;][]{hallinan2019dsa2000}.

-\item We use the spherical RHT to demonstrate that parity-violating morphologies in the ISM can give rise to nonzero~$TB$ and~$EB$ even when local structures are perfectly aligned with the magnetic field.
-Since cosmic birefringence could lead to parity-odd polarization signals in the CMB, it's important to quantify parity-odd dust polarization as a foreground to those signals.
+\item We use the Spherical RHT to demonstrate that parity-violating morphologies in the ISM can give rise to nonzero~$TB$ and~$EB$ even when local structures are perfectly aligned with the magnetic field.
+Since cosmic birefringence could lead to parity-odd polarization signals in the CMB, it is important to quantify parity-odd polarized dust emission as a foreground to those signals.

-\item We apply the spherical RHT to maps of synthetic filaments.
+\item We apply the Spherical RHT to maps of synthetic filaments.
 We show how individual filament geometries mainly affect the~$E$-mode pattern, whereas the positions and orientations of the filaments relative to one another mainly affect the~$B$-mode pattern.
-We encourage the reader to use the spherical RHT for exploring the polarization signatures of other synthetic filament morphologies.
+We encourage the reader to use the Spherical RHT for exploring the polarization signatures of other synthetic filament morphologies.

-\item We compare the spherical RHT- and Hessian-based polarization templates.
-We find that the most significant difference in the correlation with dust polarization is in~$B$ modes at small scales, where the Hessian-based template produces a higher correlation.
+\item We compare the Spherical RHT- and Hessian-based polarization templates.
+We find that the most significant difference in the correlation with polarized dust emission is in~$B$ modes at small scales, where the Hessian-based template produces a higher correlation.
 We find that this is due to the difference in the polarized intensity weightings of the templates.
-The spherical RHT-based template uses the~\hi\ intensity distribution, while the Hessian-based template uses the Hessian eigenvalue map, which tends to be more uniform.
-This indicates that~$B$ modes are more sensitive to the polarized intensity weighting of different filaments relative to one another than~$E$ modes are. \end{itemize}
+The Spherical RHT-based template uses the~\hi\ intensity distribution, while the Hessian-based template uses the Hessian eigenvalue map, which tends to be more uniform.
+This indicates that~$B$ modes are more sensitive to the polarized intensity weighting of different filaments relative to one another than~$E$ modes are. \end{enumerate}